GSA/ficam-arch/_usecases/6_managecredentiallifecycle.md

 - **[Renew a credential](#renew-a-credential)** - An employee or contractor’s credential is expiring or their personal information changes, so they request a replacement credential.
 You must renew a credential prior to the expiration date, otherwise the employee or contractor must go through the issuance process again.
 - **[Revoke a credential](#revoke-a-credential)** - An employee or contractor is no longer eligible for their credential (like separating from the issuing agency).
 The sponsor, supervisor, or administrator requests a revocation of all associated credentials and enterprise accounts.

-You should periodically review your employee or contractors’ eligibility for credentials to identify potential orphans.
+You should periodically review your employee or contractors’ eligibility for credentials to identify potential orphaned data.

 ---